 Agency-based field education begins with an orientation to the agency where the student is matched.
 The depth and duration of this orientation is at the discretion of the field instructor.
 Continued instruction at the agency is guided by the competencies and behaviors defined within the student's particular program.
-An orientation checklist is available on our webpage and can be found at http://www.socialwork.msu.edu/Programs/Field-Education/Agency-Field-Instructor-Resources.
+An orientation checklist is available on our webpage.